 Persistent vegetative state (PVS): Also termed a ‘permanent vegetative state’.
 An irreversible condition resulting from brain damage, characterised by lack of consciousness, thought, and feeling, although some reflex activities, such as breathing, continue.

 Second opinion: An independent opinion from a senior clinician (who might be from another discipline) who has experience of the patient’s condition but who is not directly involved in the patient’s care.
 A second opinion should be based on an examination of the patient by the clinician.

-Those close to the patient: Anyone nominated by the patient, close relatives (including parents if the patient is a child), partners, close friends, paid or unpaid carers outside the healthcare team, and independent advocates.
+Those close to the patient: Anyone nominated by the patient, close relatives (including parents if the patient is a child), partners, close friends, paid or unpaid carers outside the healthcare team, independent advocates or others who are interested in the patient’s welfare.
 It may include attorneys for property and financial affairs and other legal proxies, in some circumstances.